 - Check your credit report often.
 Look at Equifax, Experian, and TransUnion at least every six months to see if suspicious activity has occurred.
 If you notice things on your credit report that you suspect indicate fraud, contact our Chicago consumer protection attorneys immediately.

 - Safeguard your mobile devices.
 If you use mobile devices for banking or similar uses, be sure to install security software and check for updates regularly.
 Avoid banking or completing transactions on public Wi-Fi.

 - Do not answer suspicious emails.
 If you do not know a sender, do not open the email.
 If the contents of an email seem unusual or make requests for personal information, delete it right away.

-The consumer protection lawyers at Markoff Leinberger understand how frightening and overwhelming it can be to realize you have had your identity stolen.
+The consumer protection lawyers at Markoff Leinberger understand how overwhelming it can be to realize you have had your identity stolen.
 We are prepared to investigate your case, identify corporate negligence or other sources of breach, and even work to identify the person or people who stole your identity.
 We can also assist in simplifying the process of restoring your identity and recovering from the potentially long-term consequences of this crime.